by Susan Flantzer

 In 1622, King Gustavus Adolphus of Sweden asked his half-sister Katarina to move back to Sweden with her husband Johann Casimir, Count Palatine of Zweibrücken-Kleeburg, and their children.
 Prince Carl Philip of Sweden, brother of Gustavus Adolphus and half-brother of Katarina, had died in early 1622, leaving no heirs to the Swedish throne except Katarina and her children.
 At the time, the Thirty Years’ War (1618 – 1648) was raging through the territories of the German monarchies and Gustavus Adolphus wanted to move Katarina and her family to safety in Sweden.
 They arrived in Sweden in June 1622 and remained permanently in Sweden.
 Later that year, the birth of Katarina’s son Karl Gustav, a male heir to the throne of Sweden, immediately strengthened her position.
 Katarina and her husband were granted Stegeborg Castle and Östergötland as their fief and Katarina was styled Countess of Stegeborg.

 Gustavus Adolphus’ wife Maria Eleonora of Brandenburg had given birth to a stillborn daughter in 1621, a daughter named Christina in 1623 who lived for only eleven months, and a stillborn son in 1625.
 Finally, in 1626, she gave birth to a child who survived, a girl named Christina.
-Gustavus Adolphus gave orders for the birth to be announced with all the ceremonies usually given to the birth of a male heir.
+Gustavus Adolphus ordered the birth to be announced with all the ceremonies usually given to the birth of a male heir.
 This seems to indicate that Gustavus Adolphus had little hope of having other children.
 Maria Eleonora’s state of health seems to be the most likely explanation for this.
 Gustavus Adolphus recognized Christina’s eligibility as a female heir and she became the undisputed heir presumptive.
 Maria Eleonora showed little affection for her daughter and was not allowed any influence in Christina’s upbringing.
 Christina was placed in the care of Gustavus Adolphus’ half-sister Katarina under the supervision of Chancellor Axel Oxenstierna.
 Six years later, at the Battle of Lützen during the Thirty Years’ War, Gustavus Adolphus was killed and six-year-old Christina became Queen of Sweden.

 Christina, who was very well educated and was considered one of the most learned women of the 17th century, was raised with Karl Gustav and his siblings.
-After being educated by tutors, Karl Gustav studied for a short period at Uppsala University.
+After being educated by tutors, Karl Gustav studied at Uppsala University.
 From 1638 – 1640, Karl Gustav was on a foreign educational trip, mainly at the court of Louis XIII, King of France.
 After returning to Sweden, Karl Gustav embedded with the Swedish army fighting in the Thirty Years’ War, studying the art of war under Lennart Torstenson, a Swedish Field Marshal and military engineer.
-He took part in the Second Battle of Breitenfeld (1642) and the Battle of Jankowitz (1645).
+He participated in the Second Battle of Breitenfeld (1642) and the Battle of Jankowitz (1645).
 Karl Gustav then frequented the Swedish court, as a prospective husband of his cousin Queen Christina.
 In 1647, Queen Christina appointed Karl Gustav commander of the Swedish troops fighting in the German monarchies and at the same time signaled her intention to marry him.

-However, in 1649, 23-year-old Christiana informed the council of state of her decision not to marry anyone and that she wanted her cousin Karl Gustav to be her heir.
+However, in 1649, 23-year-old Christina informed the council of state of her decision not to marry anyone and that she wanted her cousin Karl Gustav to be her heir.
 As a child, Christina had been impressed by the Catholic religion and the celibacy of its priests.
-She also read a biography on the unmarried Queen Elizabeth I of England with great interest.
+She read a biography on the unmarried Queen Elizabeth I of England with great interest.
 Furthermore, Christina was investigating the possibility of converting to Roman Catholicism, and in 1652, she decided to do so, although the conversion would not occur until 1654 after her abdication.
 After reigning for twenty years and working at least ten hours a day, Christina had what may be interpreted as a nervous breakdown, or perhaps in more modern terms, she was burned out.
 She was also receiving increasing public criticism for her policies that caused a drain on the Swedish treasury.

-In February 1654, Christina informed the council of state that she intended to abdicate.
+In February 1654, Christina informed the Council of State that she intended to abdicate.
 An abdication ceremony was held on June 6, 1654, at Uppsala Castle.
 Later that day, Christina’s cousin Karl Gustav of Zweibrücken-Kleeburg was crowned Karl X Gustav, King of Sweden.
 Within a few days, 28-year-old Christina left Sweden.
 She eventually made her way to Rome where she lived for the rest of her life.

-The 32-year-old new King of Sweden was unmarried as he had expected that he would marry Christina and he needed to find a bride as soon as possible to provide an heir.
+The 32-year-old new King of Sweden was unmarried as he had expected he would marry Christina.
+He needed to find a bride as soon as possible to provide an heir.
 The former Queen Christina of Sweden had met Hedwig Eleonora of Holstein-Gottorp, daughter of Friedrich III, Duke of Holstein-Gottorp and Marie Elisabeth of Saxony, on her way to Rome after her abdication.
 Concerned that Karl Gustav was unmarried, Christina suggested the match.
 However, Hedwig Eleonora was already engaged to Gustav Adolph, Duke of Mecklenburg-Güstrow, and so Christina recommended Hedwig Eleonora’s elder sister Magdalene Sibylle instead.
 After seeing portraits of both sisters, Karl Gustav chose Hedwig Eleonora because of her beauty, and her current fiancé was instead married to her sister Magdalena Sibylle.

-On October 24, 1654, the day after her eighteenth birthday, Hedwig Eleonora was married to Karl Gustav at the Tre Kronor Castle in Stockholm, Sweden.
+On October 24, 1654, the day after her eighteenth birthday, Hedwig Eleonora married Karl Gustav at the Tre Kronor Castle in Stockholm, Sweden.
 Three days later, Hedwig Eleonora was crowned Queen of Sweden at the Storkrykan (Great Church) in Stockholm.

 Karl Gustav and Hedwig Eleonora had only one child, a son who succeeded his father: